Effective Separability of Finitely Generated Nilpotent Groups

-Conjugacy separability, residual finiteness, subgroup separability, and other residual properties have been extensively studied and used to great effect in resolving important conjectures in geometry, such as the work of Agol on the Virtual Haken conjecture.
+Residual finiteness, conjugacy separability, subgroup separability, and other residual properties have been extensively studied and used to great effect in resolving important conjectures in geometry, such as the work of Agol on the Virtual Haken conjecture.
 Much of the work in the literature has been to understand which groups satisfy various residual properties.
-For example, free groups, polycyclic groups, and surface groups have all been shown to be residually finite and conjugacy separable \cite{Blackburn}, \cite{Formanek}, \cite{remeslennikov}, \cite{stebe}.
-Recently, there have been several papers that have quantified various separability properties for certain classes of groups.
-The main purpose of this article is to improve on the effective residual finiteness results of \cite{BouRabee10} (see also \cite{Rivin}) and establish effective conjugacy separability results, both for the class of finitely generated nilpotent groups.
+For example, free groups, polycyclic groups, surface groups, and fundamental groups of compact, orientable $3$-manifolds have all been shown to be residually finite and conjugacy separable \cite{Blackburn,Formanek,conj_3_manifolds,hempel,remeslennikov,stebe}.
+Recently, there have been several papers that have made effective these separability properties for certain classes of groups.
+The main purpose of this article is to improve on the effective residual finiteness results of \cite{BouRabee10} and establish effective conjugacy separability results, both for the class of finitely generated nilpotent groups.